SainsburyWellcomeCentre/aeon_docs/readme.md

 ## Aeon organisation overview

 Aeon is a collaborative effort to perform behavioural neuroscience experiments where the behaviour and neural activity of freely moving animals engaging in a complex task are continuously recorded.
 This project is contributed to by researchers and support staff at UCL's SWC, Neurogears, and Datajoint.
+Please refer to [our website](https://aeon.swc.ucl.ac.uk/contributor/index.html) for the full list of contributors.

 If you are interested in joining this project, please contact the [project maintainers](#project-maintainers).